keatmin/flink-poc/README.md

 - can not correctly process historic data
 - can not correctly handle out-of-order data
 - results will be non-deterministic

+## Stateful Stream Processing
+### Barriers
+- Flink inserts a stream barrier that flows with the stream.
+It determines which data should be in the current snapshot or not.
+- When there is more than 1 parallel stream, operator waits for both barrier of snapshot n to arrive before creating a snapshot and emitting barrier to output.
+### snapshot
+- Snapshot is stored in configurable state backend.
+By default, Job Manager's memory but a distributed one should be used in prd.

 ## Gotchas
 - Flink window can only be called on time attribute column, defined either using WATERMARK or processing time attribute using proc AS PROCTIME()